kotireddy-hub/git-commands/README.md

 1. git clone is used to clone the new repo from github.
 1. git status is used to know the how many file i have to change.
 1. git add is used to move to file staging area.

+1. git remote -v - to know the remote repo